servo/ci-runners/README.md

 - Update new base image: `./mount-runner.sh servo-ubuntu2204.new $PWD/ubuntu2204/configure-base.sh`
 - Take another snapshot: `zfs snapshot tank/base/servo-ubuntu2204.new@configure-base`
 - Boot temporary vm guest: `virsh start servo-ubuntu2204.new`
-    - Once installed, log in and check that rc.local succeeded: `journalctl -b`
-    - If the init script succeeded, shut down the guest
+- Wait for the guest to shut down, which indicates Servo was built successfully
 - Take another snapshot: `zfs snapshot tank/base/servo-ubuntu2204.new@ready`
 - Destroy the old base image (if it exists): `zfs destroy -r tank/base/servo-ubuntu2204`
 - Rename the new base image: `zfs rename tank/base/servo-ubuntu2204{.new,}`